-Today, Graesholmen is an ornithological reserve, where auks and guillemots have their breeding grounds here - it is the only such place in Denmark.
-In the bird sanctuary of Greensholm, around 10,000 pairs of silver gulls and an alk inhabit this only place in Denmark.
-During spring and autumn, millions of small birds migrate across the Baltic Sea to the breeding areas in the north, while large numbers of migratory birds seek food and rest on Christiansø before continuing their journey.
+Today, Graesholmen is an ornithological reserve, serving as an important habitat for birds.
+It is the only place in Denmark where guillemots and razorbills have their breeding grounds.
+In the bird reserve known as Greensholm, approximately 10,000 pairs of silver gulls and guillemots have found their home.
+During spring and autumn, millions of small birds migrate across the Baltic Sea to their northern breeding areas, and large numbers of migratory birds seek food and rest on Christiansø before continuing their journey.

 Unfortunately, Graesholmen is closed to visitors to protect its unique fauna and flora.
 This decision ensures peace and safety for the birds that nest there and play a significant role in the ecosystem of the Ertholmene Archipelago.

 Graesholmen, though inhospitable to humans, serves as an oasis for wildlife and is evidence of how the islands of the Ertholmene Archipelago play an important role in the preservation and conservation of unique ecosystems.